Arrow pointing to left

 3. The third group should be customers who require a lot of work.

-With these groups formed, you can decide how to best use your resources.
+With these groups formed, you can decide how to best use your resources in sales territory management.

 You can also use existing sales data from previous years to better understand buying patterns, but you'll have to do some additional research to learn why they are purchasing (or not), when they purchase, what drives the sale to go through and what the conversion rates are.